JerBouma/FinanceToolkit/README.md

 ## Technical Indicators

 The Technicals Module contains 30+ Technical Indicators that can be used to analyse companies.
 These ratios are divided into 4 categories which are breadth, momentum, overlap and volatility.
-Each indicator is calculated using the data from the Toolkit module. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals) which includes an explanation about the indicator, the parameters and an example.**
+Each indicator is calculated using the data from the Toolkit module. **Find the Notebook [here](https://www.jeroenbouma.com/projects/financetoolkit/technicals-module) and the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals) which includes an explanation about the indicator, the parameters and an example.**

 ### Breadth Indicators 💨
 - McClellan Oscillator